tynawilliam/HSL/README.md

 To run just the API - follow the beklow steps
 - cd into "hsl-backend"
-- run "npm run start:dev" to start the app in development mode
+- run "npm run start:dev" to start the app in watch mode
+- run "npm run start" to start the app in dvelopment mode
 - test API using below endpoints